nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 Managing infrastructure with Terraform is not hard at all, and even you can use it for your personal projects.

-I learned how to use Terraform with GitHub, and how to structure Terraform code.
+I learned how to use Terraform with GitHub and how to structure Terraform code.

-In next articles, I will try to describe the usage of Terraform Cloud, and how to configure CI for your Terraform code.
+In the following articles, I will describe the usage of Terraform Cloud and how to configure CI for your Terraform code.

 Happy Terraforming!